jacurtis/laravel-blog-tutorial/readme.md

 - **Part 38:** When a user leaves the tag multi-select box empty upon creating a new tag, an error occurs because we do not check if the tag field is empty like we do when updating a tag.

-	- Solution: Add an `if` statement to check if the tag field has anything in it, if it does, the sync, otherwise do nothing.
+	- Solution: Add an `if` statement to check if the tag field has anything in it, if it does, then sync, otherwise do nothing.

 ## Feedback